aminoa/dot-matrix-rs/README.md

 ## Implementation Differences from dot-matrix (C++)

-- Timing (both the clock and timers) properly emulated
+- Timing (both the clock and timers) is properly emulated
+- PPU background rendering is more accurate and window/object rendering has been added
+- Joypad inputs

-TODO:
+## TODO:

 - [ ] PPU
 - [ ] Memory banking